-- To promote the awareness of all aspects of campus life, including formal and informal non-classroom activities.
+- To promote the awareness of all aspects of campus life.

-- To provide structured opportunities for new students and their families to meet faculty, staff, continuing students, and other new students.
+- To provide structured opportunities for new students and their families to meet faculty, staff and current students.

-- To provide opportunities for both new students and their families to consider the complex transitions and changes associated with pursuing higher education.
+- To provide opportunities for both new students and their families to consider the varied transitions and changes associated with pursuing higher education.

 - To provide the families of new students comprehensive information about academic and student service resources and programs.

-- To provide employment, leadership, and learning opportunities for continuing students as orientation leaders, interns, and other paraprofessional positions through comprehensive selection, training, supervision and evaluation programs
+- To provide employment, leadership and learning opportunities for continuing students as orientation leaders, interns and other positions through comprehensive selection, training, supervision and evaluation programs.

 Student Learning Outcomes

 As a result of participation in orientation programs, entering first-year and transfer students will: